Rigidity of flat holonomies: Stable holonomies for horospheres in negatively curved manifolds

 A priori the parallel transport associated to the induced metrics on horospheres does not commute with the action of the geodesic flow.
 In a sharp contrast, at the end of Subsection \ref{Heintze}, we noticed that for Heintze groups it does.
 In this section, we will describe another transport along horospheres, called {\sl the stable holonomy}, which by construction, commutes with the geodesic flow.
 A consequence of the equality of these a priori unrelated two parallel transports is that the Levi-Civita connexions of the horospheres are flat and commute with the geodesic flow.
 We will see in section $3$ that when these two properties hold true on the family of horospheres $H_\xi (s) \, , \, s \in \mathbb R$, for $\xi \in \partial \tilde M$ fixed by some element $\gamma \in \pi _1 (M)$, then $\tilde M$ is quasi-isometric to the Heintze group $G_A$, where $A$ is the derivative of the Poincar\'e first return map along the periodic geodesic associated to $\gamma$.

-We now describe the construction of the stable holonomy due to \cite{ASV} and \cite{KS}.
-It utilizes in a crucial way the strict $1/4$-pinching assumption on the curvature which corresponds to the 'fiber bunched' condition of \cite {KS}.
-In fact, Proposition \ref{parallel-transport} and Proposition \ref{stableholonomy-continuous} below are a consequence of Proposition 4.2 of \cite{KS} but we will present the proof adjusted to our particular setting in order to make the paper self contained.
+We now describe the construction of the stable holonomy following \cite{ASV} and \cite{KS}.
+It utilizes in a crucial way either the strong $1/4$-pinching or the relative $1/2$-pinching assumption on the curvature which corresponds to the 'fiber bunched' condition of \cite {KS}, (see the Appendix).
+In fact, Proposition \ref{parallel-transport} and Proposition \ref{stableholonomy-continuous} below are a consequence of Proposition 4.2 of \cite{KS}.
+However, we will construct the stable holonomy in a way which is adjusted to our particular geometric setting and in order to make the paper self contained.
 We conclude this section with Proposition \ref{local-global} and Corollary \ref{Cor}, stating that equality of the two transports on a single horosphere implies equality on all horospheres.

 Throughout this section we will work with the tangent bundle of horospheres in $\tilde M$ which in turn, as level set of Busemann functions, are smooth submanifolds of the universal cover of $M$.
-Keeping the notations from the introduction, let $g_t :T^1 M\rightarrow T^1 M$ denotes the geodesic flow on $M$, {\sl i.e.}, the projection of $\tilde g_t$ under the map $d\tilde \pi : T^1 \tilde M \rightarrow T^1 M$.
+Keeping the notations from the introduction, let $g_t :T^1 M\rightarrow T^1 M$ denotes the geodesic flow on $M$, {\sl i.e.}, the projection of $\tilde g_t$ under the map $D \pi : T^1 \tilde M \rightarrow T^1 M$.
 Let us choose a point $\xi\in \partial \tilde M$.
 It is a well known feature of the negative curvature of $\tilde M$, that any point in $\tilde M$ lies on a unique geodesic ray ending at $\xi$.
 Hence, the canonical projection $\tilde p : T^1 \tilde M \rightarrow \tilde M$ induces a diffeomorphism from the set of unit vectors that are pointing in the direction of $\xi$ and $\tilde M$.
 This subset of unit tangent vectors will be denoted by $ \tilde W^{s}(\xi)$, and is usually called the (weak) stable manifold and the induced diffeomorphism will be denoted by $\tilde p_{\xi}$.

 With this identification, for every $t\in \mathbb R$ and for every $\xi \in \partial \tilde M$, the action of the geodesic flow on $\tilde W^{s}(\xi)$ provides us with a one parameter group of diffeomorphism of $\tilde M$,